What is an Augmentative and Alternative Communication (AAC) Evaluation?

 - Evaluating effectiveness of implementation

 In order to ensure that the device being recommended will be a good fit, there should be a trial period.
 If you are considering having the communication device paid through insurance, you will need to have a trial period that includes data and anecdotes from family, teachers, therapists, etc. that show how successful the trial period was.
-Resources for borrowing and trialing equipment are listed in the directory, to the right.
+Resources for borrowing and trialing equipment can be found on our website:

 The speech-language pathologist performing the evaluation should be able to help you consider ways to pay for a communication device, and it will vary by individual.
 The format and style of the evaluative report may vary depending on the requirements of funding source (i.e., school-based reports will look different than medical-based reports).
 Look for further resources and supports on our funding page!